 - Frequent infections – ear infections, UTIs, vaginal yeast infections

-- Food allergy, intolerance, or sensitivity – often times, we develop food sensitivites simply because leaky gut allows those food particles into our blood stream and they then cause inflammation in places they shouldn’t be
+- Food allergies, intolerances, or sensitivities – often times, we develop food sensitivities simply because leaky gut allows these food particles into our bloodstream and then they use inflammation in places they shouldn’t be

 - Thyroid conditions like Hashimoto’s

 Crazy, right?
 But it makes sense.
 With so much of our immune system and neurotransmitter production residing in our gut, it makes sense that a disturbance of its function can cause a lot of varying effects.

 My own experience with a yeast overgrowth came from the perfection concoction of years of antibiotic use for chronic ear infections as a child, a decade on the birth control pill and then transitioning off without supporting my hormones, and a month of way too many starches in my diet during a European escapade (thanks Italy and all your delicious gluten free pasta and gelato).
 My intestines were swollen and painful to the touch, I had some serious changes to my bowel movements, and this rash I’ve been battling on my face got a whole lot worse.
 Oh and I got a yeast infection you know where.
 That one made it pretty dang obvious.

 How Do You Get Rid of a Candida Yeast Overgrowth?